Jurimatic by Exlitem

 Cause

-The legal conflict stemmed from Hunter’s alleged failure to pay rent and leave the property after the lease ended.
+The legal conflict originated from Hunter’s alleged failure to pay rent and leave the property after the lease ended.
 Despite the notice, Hunter stayed at the Clearview Avenue residence.
 Kirkland cited unpaid rent as the primary breach.
 He also pointed to the lease’s expiration and Hunter’s refusal to vacate.
 The complaint detailed Hunter’s continued possession as unlawful.
 Kirkland said demands for rent went unanswered.
 The ongoing occupancy led to the complaint filing in December 2024.

 Injury